aN0mad/go-logo/docs/doc.md

 This file contains the JSON handler implementation which formats log messages as JSON objects, with optional pretty\-printing.

+Package logger provides functionality for structured logging.

+This file contains functions to query and manipulate the current log level in the logger configuration.

 Package logger provides a flexible and extensible structured logging framework built on top of Go's standard library slog package.
 It enhances slog with features like customizable outputs, log levels including TRACE and FATAL, colorized console output, file rotation, log channels, and support for JSON formatting.

 This package supports multiple logging backends simultaneously, including console, files \(with rotation via lumberjack\), and channels for custom processing.